 - 2.1.
 The Policy applies to the following investment services provided by the Investment Firm: - 2.1.1.
-Execution of orders on behalf of Clients;

-- 2.1.2.
-Individual management of financial instruments of Clients according to an authorisation given by Clients (portfolio management service) where the Investment Firm itself executes relevant orders (i.e. decision to deal); - 2.1.3.
-Reception and transmission of Client orders where the Investment Firm receives a Client order and forwards it to another firm for execution.
-This may be necessary, for example, in situations where the Investment Firm is not a member of the Trading venue where the financial instruments that the Client intends to trade are listed.
-In this policy, "execution of orders" is also used to include the service reception and transmission of client orders, unless stated otherwise. - 2.2.
-The Policy shall cover transactions in all Financial Instruments the Investment Firm is engaging in, namely the following Financial Instruments but not limited to: - 2.2.1. transferable securities, including Notes; - 2.2.2.
-Units/shares of Undertakings for the Collective Investment in Transferable Securities (UCITS) Money market fund; - 2.3.
+Execution of orders on behalf of Clients; - 2.1.2.
+Individual management of financial instruments of Clients according to an authorisation given by Clients (portfolio management service) where the Investment Firm itself executes relevant orders (i.e. decision to deal). - 2.2.
+The Policy shall cover transactions in all Financial Instruments the Investment Firm is engaging in, namely the following Financial Instruments:

+2.2.1.
+Notes.

+2.3.
 Irrespective of whether a specific transaction is covered by this Policy, the Investment Firm has an overriding duty to act honestly, fairly and professionally in accordance with the best interests of its Clients.